Snowshoeing Utah's Wasatch Mountains

 How to Get Started

 No special lessons or years of practice are required to enjoy snowshoeing — it’s fun for beginners and experts alike.
 Everyone from grandma to young children can branch out and make snowshoe excursions.
-It’s a sport for the whole family.
+It’s a family-friendly sport.
 It’s fun.
 It’s easy.
 It’s affordable.
 It’s good for you.

 Snowshoes come in a variety of styles, from small trail-running snowshoes to large backcountry snowshoes with serious crampon bite on the bottom.
 Do you want to traipse through deep powder in the backcountry, scaling peaks, or is a snowshoe run on packed trails more your style?
 Or maybe, it’s somewhere in the middle where you’d like to snowshoe through a peaceful forest for 30-minutes, connecting with the Zen of the nature and wildlife all around you.
 All these options are available in Utah’s mountains, which in many areas of the Wasatch Front are as close as the gym.
 Design the level of exercise, the snow conditions, and the length of your trails.
-It’s all up to you on how you decide to tackle and enjoy the sport.
+It’s all up to you on how you decide to tackle your trips and enjoy the sport.

-As you get more comfortable and want to branch out on non-commercial trails on your own, you can use the free online snowshoe guidebook to the Wasatch Range: www.snowshoeutah.com.
+As you get more comfortable and want to branch out on non-commercial trails on your own, you can use the free online snowshoe guidebook to the Wasatch Range: www.snowshoeutah.com to plan your getaways.
 This site provides information on more than 60 trails across the Wasatch Front and Wasatch Back, where you’ll find some of the best snowshoeing in the state.

 I pull out my camera to take a photo of the snowflakes landing on my glove, tiny spokes and all.
 A miniscule work of art, with a limited life, that I see because I am here to look.
 Because, like Thoreau I have taken time to step away from the city, to explore, and to notice the beauty of winter.